 Do find a partner to perform with.

-Ask the best actor you know to play opposite you.
-They shouldn’t be on screen with you, but you want someone you can really “play” with /respond to even if they’re just reading lines.
+They shouldn’t be onscreen with you, but you want someone you can really “play” with and respond to even if they’re just reading lines.
 Keep your focus on them and look directly into the lens.
 The more they see your face in the strongest position, the better.
 Three-quarter angles and profiles are weaker and don’t sell you.

 Do make sure the camerawork is solid.

 You can use a smartphone to tape yourself, but make sure to use a tripod so the camera is stable.
 If you decide to hire a service that shoots videos, ask the camera person to frame the shot as a medium close up; no one needs to see your shoes or your wrinkled jeans.
 You want to duplicate the angles and shots that a real prime time show would use.
 If you look like you belong on the show, they’ll be more disposed to get you on the show.